kubernetes/sig-release/release-team/role-handbooks/docs/README.md

 > The release team for sig-doc shadows has no additional availability, but please stick around help out with some of our other sigs (including sig-docs)!
 >
 > How can you help?
-> - Attend the sig release meetings (10AM PST every Monday - see #sig-release for more info).
+> - Attend the sig release meetings (07 30 AM PST Bi-weekly on Tuesdays - see #sig-release for more info).
 > - SIG-DOCs is always looking for new contributors, please go introduce yourself and we're happy to help!
 As a bonus, you will be preferred during the next release cycle as opposed to someone not involved with sig-docs.
      - Slack is full of other great SIGs that could always use your help!
 >